Reconfiguring a lot

 If your development is assessable, your local council will let you know if they will be the assessment manager for your application, or if you need to contact SARA through your regional SARA office.

-The council or SARA may also direct you to the Department of Natural Resources, Mines and Energy (DNRME).
+The council or SARA may also direct you to the Department of Resources.

 Working with SARA